-This creamy mashed potatoes recipe makes my favourite comfort food side dish.
+This creamy mashed potatoes recipe makes our favourite comfort food side dish, perfect potato mash.
 Serve with a great steak, such as cote de boeuf, a classic roast chicken, some lovely sausages, or a crispy skinned fish fillet.
 It’s the perfect accompaniment.

 I had many people ask for my creamy mashed potatoes recipe after seeing the mash potatoes that featured in my five-spice crispy pork belly recipe.
 A simple dish, my creamy mashed potatoes rely on a very simple formula: one kilo potatoes, 250 grams butter, and 250 millilitres of full cream milk.
-Add a good few twists of a salt grinder and you have a classic creamy mash.
+Add a good few twists of a salt grinder – and fresh pepper if you wish – and you have a classic creamy mash.

 I’ve always been fascinated by how chefs can make something so simple taste so fantastic.
 It was dining at Chef Joël Robuchon’s L’Atelier de Joël Robuchon restaurant in Paris some years ago that I truly realised how extraordinary a great mashed potato can taste.

 Another time was at Guillaume Brahimi’s Bistro Guillaume in Melbourne where Guillaume served it alongside the best roast chicken and chicken jus that I’ve ever eaten.
+It is my “death-row” meal to this day.
 He was kind enough to share his recipe, which I still make today, and which is the recipe upon which I based my creamy mashed potatoes recipe.

 Creamy Mashed Potatoes Recipe – How to Make the Perfect Mash